Warren Doyle: Influence on Well Known Hikers

 Jennifer Pharr Davis, the onetime record holder for the fastest AT hike, completed Warren's Appalachian Trail Institute and cited him in her books as an inspiration.
 He wrote the introduction to her book, Becoming Odyssa.

 Bill Irwin, a blind hiker, attended the Appalachian Trail Institute and went on to complete the trail with his seeing eye dog, becoming the first blind man to complete a thru-hike of the trail.

-During the summer of 2018, Doyle provided logistical assistance to Karel Sabbe, a Belgian dentist who set the fastest known time for a supported AT traverse (41.5 days - a record that still stands).
+During the summer of 2018, Doyle provided logistical assistance to Karel Sabbe, a Belgian dentist who set the fastest known time for a supported AT traverse (41.5 days - a record that stood until September 21, 2024).

 During the summer of 2020, he (aka 'Jupiter') provided support for Liz Anjos (aka 'Mercury') on her FKT traverse (supported woman NOBO) of 51.5 days.
 His detailed knowledge of all the roads that cross the AT enabled him to meet Mercury with the support van (2003 Windstar van aka 'Pegasus') an unprecedented 427 times without ever being late.